casangi/casadocs/docs/api/casaconfig.rst

 **Note:** It is an error for *measures_auto_update* to be False when *data_auto_update* is True.
 In that case no auto updates will happen and CASA will continue after printing out an error message.

-A typical config.py file might look something like this:
+This example user configuration has a measurespath that is different from the default of "~/.casa/data", turned off auto updates, turned off the GUI logger, and print logger output to the terminal.

 ::

-   datapath=[measurespath, "~/.casa/my_additional_data"]
+   measurespath="/home/pollux/mydata/casarundata"
    data_auto_update = False
    measures_auto_update = False
    log2term=True
    nologger=True

+Distribtions of casa do not come with the required casarundata, expected at *measurespath*.
+The casaconfig module provides functions to install and maintain that data.

-**Note** that in a monolithic CASA installation the casasiteconfig.py will typically set *measurespath* to a shared data location and set *data_auto_update* and *measures_auto_update* to False.
+A monolithic CASA site installation will typically provide a casasiteconfig.py that sets *measurespath* to a shared data location and sets *data_auto_update* and *measures_auto_update* to False (the site is then responsible for regularly updating that data and individual users will not be able to do that).

-This example config.py might be appropriate for a shared *measurespath* location with an additional user-controlled data location added at the end of *datapath*.
-Auto updates are turned off to prevent the user from accidentally updating that shared location (they are likely also False in casasiteconfig.py and setting that to False in the user config.py here is unnecessary).
-Auto updates require that the user own *measurespath*, providing additional protection against accidentally updating a shared data location.
+Individual users may chose to install and maintain their own copy of the casarundata installed at *measurespath*.
+The installed size of casarundata is about 830MB.
+If that location exists and is empty when casa starts (the casatools module is initialized) and the auto update config values are
+True (the default) then the casarundata will be installed at *measurespath* automatically.
+Future use of casa (the casatools module) will keep that location up to date as new measures data becomes available (daily) or new data is available (a few times a year).
+Users of a site installation of casa may chose to install and maintain their own copy of the casarundata because they may want to control exactly when that data is updated/

 **Note** that the default *logfile* and the default *iplogfile* use the time module to set the value to a string that depends on when the config file is evaluated.

+See "ExternalData_" for additional details.

+.. _ExternalData: ../../../notebooks/external-data.html

 casasiteconfig.py
 ^^^^^^^^^^^^^^^^^

  .. data:: casasiteconfig.py

-Monolithic CASA is distributed with a casasiteconfig.py.
-A casasiteconfig.py can also be placed anywhere in the PYTHON path (sys.path).
+Site installations may choose to maintain a site configuration file.
+The usual name for that file is *casasiteconfig.py* although any name is possible when using the CASASITECONFIG environment variable.

 When present, this file is evaluated after the default configuration values are set and before any user's config.py is used.
-The casasiteconfig.py is ignored when the *\-\-nositeconfig* command line option is used.
+The site configuration file is ignored when the *\-\-nositeconfig* command line option is used.

-The casasiteconfig.py found in the monolithic CASA initially looks like this:
+A site installation may provide a site configuration file that sets *measurespath* to the location of casarundata that can be shared by multiple users.
+The site would then turn off auto updates for that installation and regular updates of the data is then done by the site administrators.
+An example site configuration file, found at *private/casasiteconfig_example.py* in the casaconfig module, is shown below.
+The *measurespath* value in this example should be edited to be the path where the site has installed casarundata.

 ::

-   # The default site config file.
-This may be placed at any location in the PYTHONPATH used by CASA
+   # An example site config file.
+   # Place this in a location checked by casaconfig:
+   #  /opt/casa/casasiteconfig.py
+   #  /home/casa/casasiteconfig.py
+   #  the environment value CASASITECONFIG - use the fully qualified path
+   #  anywhere in the python path, e.g. the site-packages directory in the CASA being used

    # This file should be edited to set measurespath as appropriate

    # Set this to point to the location where the site maintained casarundata can be found
    # by default datapath will include measurespath

-   measurespath = None
+   measurespath = "/path/to/installed/casarundata"

    # turn off all auto updates of data

    measures_auto_update = False
    data_auto_update = False

-These settings are appropriate for site installations where the CASA data is maintained for all site users.
-The *measurespath* value should be set to the location of the site data.
+When *config* is imported from the casaconfig module it will search for a site configuration file by first checking to see if the CASASITECONFIG environment value is set.
+If that value is set then it will use that value as the location of the site configuration file.
+If that value is not set then it looks for a *casasiteconfig.py* at "/opt/casa", "/home/casa" or anywhere in the python path.
+It uses the first site configuration file found.

+**Note:** If CASASITECONFIG is set and that value is not a path to an existing file then a warning message is printed and the configuration continues **without** using any site configuration file (none of the other possible locations are checked if CASASITECONFIG is set).

 Site data can be shared across multiple CASA installations.
 The site administrators are responsible for installing the CASA data and keeping it up to date.
-Methods provided by casaconfig should be used to populate that location (**update_all()** or **pull_data()**) and keep it up to date (**data_update()** or **measures_update()** or the *update-data* script found in the CASA installation or the **\-\-update_all** casaconfig module command-line option.
+Methods provided by casaconfig should be used to populate that location (**update_all()** or **pull_data()**) and keep it up to date (**data_update()** or **measures_update()** or **\-\-update_all** casaconfig module command-line option.

-Auto updates are turned off in casasiteconfig.py because the site data location should not be updated by individual users (auto updates also require that the user own *meausurespath*, which is not typical for a site installation).
+Auto updates are turned off in a site configuration file because the site data location should not be updated by individual users (auto updates also require that the user own *meausurespath*, which is not typical for a site installation).

-Individual users who install monolithic CASA for their personal use may remove casasiteconfig.py from their installation.
-In that case, *measurespath* defaults to ~/.casa/data and the user would need to populate that location before using CASA.
-Auto updates are then on by default and each subsequent use of CASA would check for updates (once a day) and update the measures and casarundata when new versions are found.

 **Note** measurespath must be set to some valid location when CASA starts.
-For monolithic CASA, when measurespath is None it will exit with a message that it needs to be set.
-It should be set in the casasiteconfig.py for monolithic casa by the site administrator or the user may set it in their personal config.py, but it must be set somewhere.
+For monolithic CASA, when measurespath is set to a location that does not exist it will exit with a message that it needs to be set.

+Individual users using a site installation may choose to have their own casarundata installed (e.g. they may wish to control when the data upates happen or they may wish to use an older version of the casarundata).
+Users can do that by setting *measurespath* to a personally controlled location in their persoanl configuration file (typically at ~/.casa/config.py).

 startup.py